 Personal Debt (which is sometimes referred to "Consumer Debt") is any financial obligation that is owed by an individual or a household, as opposed to by a business or government.
 Read more about Personal Debt.

 Personal Loan Agreement

-A personal loan agreement is a written contract between two private parties, usually friends or relatives, that details the personal loan arrangement between the two.
-This usually includes the date of a loan transaction, the projected repayment date, the amount of money borrowed, and any interest rate or other stipulations.
+A personal loan agreement is a written contract between two private parties, usually friends or relatives, that details a personal loan arrangement between the two.
+This usually includes the date of the loan transaction, the projected repayment date, the amount of money borrowed, and any interest rate or other stipulations.
 Read more about Personal Loan Agreement.